Parthyapps/Android-Important-Questions/README.md

     🔹 Prevents memory leaks – Only updates UI when the Activity is active -  active lifecycle state (e.g., STARTED or RESUMED ✅ Lifecycle-aware – Prevents memory leaks & crashes ✅ No need for callbacks – Simplifies communication between ViewModel and UI

+-DisAdv: LiveData does not have built-in support for error handling

      // MutableLiveData is a LiveData whose value can be changed private val _textLiveData = MutableLiveData<String>()